 - Wash the section with distilled water for 3 minutes.

-- Pipette out 10 ml of triple distilled water (before using, sprinkle 100 mg protargol silver proteinate without stirring) in columbia jar.
+- Pipette out 10 ml of triple distilled water (before using, sprinkle 100 mg propargyl silver proteinate without stirring) in Columbia jar.

 - Heat the staining solution at 50 °C for 5 minutes and put the section in it for 20 minutes.